 7. Practice an elevator pitch

-This is a 30- to 60-second speech that summarizes who you are, what your strongest skills are and the type of job you’re looking for.
-Should you plan on repeating this speech ad nauseum on the day of the fair?
+Your elevator speech is a 30- to 60-second statement summarizing who you are, your strongest skills, and the type of job you’re looking for.
+Should you plan on repeating this speech incessantly on the day of the fair?
 No, but practicing it ahead of time will ensure you have a few polished, professional-sounding talking points during your important conversations.

 8. Prepare for recruiter questions

 Career fair interactions don’t usually have a rigid question-and-answer format like a more formal job interview, but you’ll likely still be asked some questions about yourself as a candidate.
-Take a look at our list of the most common interview questions and sample answers to prepare for likely topics.
+This is a situation where it’s better to overprepare, so take a look at our list of the most common interview questions and sample answers to prepare for likely topics.

-9. Make a list of questions of your own
+9. Make a list of questions to ask

 Since career fairs are more informal than job interviews, they’re a great chance to chat more casually about topics that will help you get a feel for different employers and career paths.
 If you’re talking with an employee, you might ask about their background or why they like their job.
 If it’s a recruiter you’re speaking with, you might ask them what the company is looking for in candidates.

-The day of the fair, it’s your time to shine.
-Don’t just linger around the perimeter.
-Put yourself out there starting with the company shortlist you prepared.
-Offer a handshake and introduce yourself, using your elevator pitch and list of questions to help kick off the conversation.
+On the day of the fair, it’s your time to shine!
+Don’t just stand on the sidelines.
+Take the initiative by approaching the companies on your shortlist.
+Offer a handshake and introduce yourself using your elevator pitch and list of questions to start the conversation.
+Every recruiter who has ever worked a both knows many attendees are nervous, so don’t let that hold you back.

 11. Take notes

-Don’t assume you’ll remember who you talked to.
 Names, faces, and conversations tend to blur together by the end of a busy career fair.
-Write down the companies you met with, the names of the people you spoke with, any memorable things you talked about, and the next steps you need to take.
-Getting business cards as you go is an easy way to keep track of all your new contacts.
+Assume you won’t remember any of it, so be sure to write it all down.
+The companies you met with, the names of the people you spoke with, any memorable things you talked about, and the next steps you need to take – all of it!
+Collecting business cards and making notes on them as you go is an easy way to keep track of all your new contacts.

 12. Follow up

 Your work isn’t done once the career fair ends.
-That evening or the following day, send connection requests on LinkedIn to the people you met with.
-Follow through on next steps by submitting applications or providing any additional materials recruiters requested.
+Later the same evening or the following day, send connection requests on LinkedIn to the people you met.
+Follow through on the next steps by submitting applications or providing any additional materials recruiters requested.

-They require a bit of preparation, but with some advance planning and practice, career fairs can be a convenient and valuable way to figure out the next step on your professional journey.
+In conclusion, career fairs require a bit of preparation, but with some advance planning and practice, can be a convenient and valuable way to figure out the next step on your professional journey.
+You’ve got this!
+Happy hunting!